How to get a specific phone number for your business

 Google Voice pricing

-Google Voice’s pricing provides three different plans for you to pick from:
+Google Voice’s pricing provides four different plans for you to pick from:

-- Starter: $10 per user per month for 10 users max, text messaging in the US, unlimited calls to the US and Canada, and integrations with Google Workspace tools, like Google Calendar and Google Meet
+• Starter: $10 per user per month* for calls to the US and Canada, voicemail transcriptions, and integrations with Google Workspace

-- Premier: $30 per user per month for advanced reporting with BigQuery and automatic call recording
+• Premier: $30 per user per month* to unlock automatic call recordings and advanced reporting

 Quo: The best way to get a specific phone number for your business

-If you go through the trouble of picking your own number, you should make sure you also pick the right provider — one that gives you all the business features you need to serve your customers, doesn’t enforce unnecessary limits on calling and texting, and scales with you.
+The provider you choose matters just as much as the number itself.
+What good is the perfect number if your phone system can’t deliver professional service?
+The right provider should give you all the business features you need to serve your customers, not enforce unnecessary limits on calling and texting, and scale with you.

 That’s why thousands of small business owners pick Quo as their phone number provider.
 We make it easy to purchase the best number for your business, including local, toll-free, and vanity numbers, so you can build better relationships with your customers.